Niki Caro

-Nikola Jean Caro (born 20 September 1966) is a New Zealand film, television, and music video director and screenwriter.
-Her 2002 film Whale Rider was critically praised and won a number of awards at international film festivals.
-She directed the 2020 live action version of Disney's Mulan, making her the second woman and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
+Nikola Jean Caro (born 20 September 1966) is a New Zealand director and screenwriter.
+Her film Whale Rider (2002) was critically praised and won a number of awards at international film festivals.
+She directed the 2020 live action remake of Disney's Mulan, making her the second woman and the second New Zealand director hired by Disney to direct a film budgeted at over $100 million.
 Caro's works ranged from music videos, commercials, television dramas, and films, etc.

 Early life

 Caro was born in Wellington, New Zealand.
-She attended Kadimah College, Auckland, then Diocesan School for Girls, where she received an alumni award.
+She attended Kadimah College Jewish Primary School, Auckland, then Diocesan School for Girls, where she received an alumni award.
 Caro graduated with a BFA from the Elam School of Fine Arts at the University of Auckland in 1988 and received a Postgraduate Diploma in Film from the Swinburne University of Technology in Melbourne, Victoria, Australia.

 Career

 Early career

 Caro first found interest in working with metal sculptures, but later turned her interests toward film.
 She did not receive any formal training in the field, but instead began by reading narrative film books and writing rough drafts for scripts.
 Caro's mother would type her handwritten drafts after she finished writing each one.

 Caro's first experience in directing was when she was hired to create commercials for different companies such as the New Zealand Land Transport Safety Authority, Nike and Tower Insurance, but it was only after being signed by a production company to write and direct for the television series, Another Country that she had her first breakthrough.
 She did not have any experience in directing, but it felt it was instinctual once she started working with the actors.

 Caro's work also includes short films, an award-nominated episode of Kiwi TV series Jackson's Wharf, and a number of music videos — including an award-winning interpretation of Straitjacket Fits single "Bad Note for a Heart" which was later judged Best Music Video at the 1990 New Zealand Music Awards.

 Her focus then turned into TV dramas after producer Owen Hughes invited her to contribute to a trilogy of half-hour TV dramas in 1992.
 The Summer the Queen Came, which was contributed by Caro, earned three nominations at the 1994 NZ Film and Television Awards.
 Notably, Caro's other works: Sure To Rise and Lemming Aid were selected to compete at the Cannes Film Festival in France.

 Caro's earlier works were intentionally depicting women's search for life goals, relationships, and desires.
 Her acclaimed drama Plain Tastes was about a middle-class woman searching for the ultimate happiness and love and was nominated for "Best Television Drama" and "Best Writer" at the 1996 NZ Film and Television Awards.

 Along with her productions of television dramas, she has also made documentaries, including her short film Old Bastards (1994) and Footage (1996), "that seemed at times to have been infected by fiction."